Some posts contain compensated links. Please read this disclaimer for more info.

 An ideal destination for those who enjoy subaquatic sports, Skiathos is an unknown Greek island that can be the answer you were looking for to enjoy a holiday in Greece minus the crowds.

-This incredibly beautiful island belongs to the Sporades cluster, and it features a magnificent green landscape with crystalline coasts and an interesting marine landscape.
-Therefore, the island is perfect for snorkeling and immersions as well as for hiking and enjoying a variety of outdoor activities
+This stunning island belongs to the Sporades cluster, and it features a magnificent green landscape with crystalline coasts and an interesting marine landscape.
+Therefore, the island is perfect for snorkeling and immersion and hiking and enjoying various outdoor activities.

 This remote northern island, also part of the groups of the Sporades, can be reached from the city of Volos (not far from Athens by car or public transport) from where there are daily ferries and hydrofoils to Alonissos Island.